djangsters/redis-tasks/docs/source/scheduler.rst

 Scheduler
 =========

-``redis-tasks`` provides developers with an built-in task scheduler.
+``redis-tasks`` provides developers with a built-in task scheduler.
 A schedule is defined as a setting ``RT_SCHEDULE``, which is a dict of the structure ``id`` -> ``entry``.
 An ``entry`` itself is a dict with the following keys: